 It justly received the Award of Garden Merit from the Royal Horticultural Society.
 As with all globeflowers, it requires very moist conditions & is appropriate to the bog garden.
-It thrives in poorly draining clay soils, but will easily adapt to well-drained soil too.
+It thrives in poorly drained clay soils, but will easily adapt to well-drained soil too.
 Bred from wildflowers that preferred marshy meadows, it will not tolerate outright dryness.
-It is clump forming, long-lived and one of the earliest to bloom in the spring.
+It is clump-forming, long-lived and one of the earliest to bloom in the spring.
 A sterling addition to bouquets and flower arrangements.